 The Seven Emotional Stages of Debt

 A financial collapse can lead to the same emotional reactions as those experienced by those facing other traumatic events.
-It’s not the exact nature of the event that leads to PTSD, but how the trauma impacts the individual.
+However, it’s not the exact nature of the possibility that leads to PTSD but how the trauma impacts the individual.

 The Reality of Debt Related PTSD

-This example from psychiatrist Dr. Mark Goulston shows the way many people have felt living through their money troubles.
+This example from psychiatrist Dr. Mark Goulston shows how many people have felt living through their money troubles.
 I remember similar feelings myself.

 Dr. G: How big?

 Client (now beginning to cry with upset and relief): I can’t even think about it.

 Dr. G: What does it make you want to do?

 Client: I don’t know.
 I guess, just hide.
 (He then continues to speak about this for several minutes).

 Dr. G: How well do you think you could handle another trauma with your wife, children, parents, health?